hep-gc/production-helpers/geoip-helper/README.md

 Start with conversion of mmdb file to csv.
 Pass in mmdb file as a command line argument: `./mmdb_to_csv 'filename.mmdb'`.
-Ouput goes to 'geoip_db.csv'.
+Ouput goes to 'ipv4.csv' and 'ipv6.csv'.

-Split the csv into two files: ipv4.csv and ipv6.csv.
-* `./split_csv.py 'geoip_db.csv'`

-For create-geoip.sql, must have 2 csv files of geodata (ipv4.csv and ipv6.csv) in the following format of 10 columns:
+For geodata.sql, must have 2 csv files of geodata (ipv4.csv and ipv6.csv) in the following format of 10 columns:
 * start ip, end ip, continent code, continent, country code, country, city, region, latitude, longitude
   * (Where the start/end IPs are in integer format.)